 With over 70 ethnic groups in the country, Thailand is a country with a long history of culture and beliefs.
 Thai people also take their culture seriously, and this, in return, makes Thailand home to many interesting stories and facts about its cultural norms, religions, and traditions.

-What Are 3 Interesting Facts about Thailand?
+What are 3 interesting facts about Thailand?

 Among these fascinating traditions and cultures, here are 3 interesting Thailand facts that you might not be aware of (prepare to be surprised):

 Ask any Thai people for their name, and they will tell you their ‘nickname’ first, and this is not because they don’t want you to know their full name.
 This is because their full government names are long and hard to remember, even for local people.

 Thai laws prevent people from taking a surname copied from another family.
-Hence, local people have adopted more complex surnames and longer to keep their surnames unique, making some Thai surnames very long and complicated (2).
+Hence, local people have adopted more complex surnames and longer to keep their surnames unique, making some Thai surnames very long and complicated.

 This law also makes it very rare for two non-related people to have the same surname, and if two people have the same last names, it means they are related somehow.
 And another reason why Thai names are so long is that it is easy for Thai people to change their last names as well – be it for legal reasons or religious/superstitious reasons.

 This is because, in Thai culture, people believe that changing a name can also change a person’s luck.
 Thai people think that putting certain words or phrases with good meanings will bring them extra luck and make their names sound nicer.
-In some cases, some people have changed their names multiple times, too (1).
+In some cases, some people have changed their names multiple times, too.

 As Thai people have superstitious beliefs about names and the luck caused by names, it is not uncommon for parents to consult with monks, fortune tellers, or some older people before deciding on a name for their children.

 However, these first names are usually very long and hard to remember, so Thai people use their nicknames daily and only use the first names on legal documents.
-And it is such an interesting thing that even between close friends or colleagues who have known each other for a long time, people may not know the full names and just use the nicknames to address each other.
+And it is such an interesting thing that even between close friends or colleagues who have known each other for a long time, people may not know the full names and just use nicknames to address each other.

 Thai people’s nicknames are usually given to them at birth or in early childhood.
 The nicknames can sometimes be an abbreviation of their full name, but more often than not, these nicknames are unique, quirky, English-sounding, and have no relation to their full name- like ‘Film,’ ‘Mind,’ ‘Ten,’ ‘New,’ and so on.